Introduction to MySQL Performance Tuning

 Query Cache in MySQL.

-Caching the contents in database like SELECT query text, while fetching the result is an important factor to maximize performance.
+Caching the contents in a database like SELECT query text while fetching the result is essential in maximizing performance.

 We can do this by: